 - 3.1 Stroll the Streets

-Lake Garda is the biggest lake in Italy and one of the best places to see in Northern Italy because it offers a lot of activities, beautiful scenery, and cute towns and villages.
+Lake Garda is the biggest lake in Italy and one of the best places to see in North Italy because it offers many activities, beautiful scenery, and cute towns and villages.

 One of these cute villages in Limone sul Garda – actually, it is not just cute, but the cutest of all the towns on the shores of Lake Garda and surely one of the best places to visit there.